A Match for Mother: a Marvelous Munroes novella

 Widowed Cynthia Jacobs will do anything to support her three young sons, left impoverished by their father's sudden demise.
 Anything, that is, but marry one-time suitor Daniel Lewiston.
 Cynthia's family and Daniel's conspired to match them up years ago, but Cynthia struggled to see the shy boy next door as the dashing husband of her dreams.

 Wealthy Daniel Lewiston always admired the beautiful Cynthia, even knowing she'd never settle for him.
 But when her sons beg him to court her so he can be their father, his heart melts and Cynthia reconsiders.
 Perhaps what starts as a marriage of convenience for the boys can turn into something more, something that is far sweeter than candy.

-"Sweeter Than Candy" was written as a tribute to my mother, who envisioned the plot.
+"A Match for Mother" was written as a tribute to my mother, who envisioned the plot.
 Happy Mother's Day, Mama!

 Panting, Daniel Lewiston heaved himself up the last two steps to the Kinsle terrace and collapsed onto the stone bench in delighted exhaustion.
 Voices, young and strident, echoed his name across the emerald lawn and set the swans to fluttering in the placid lake below.
 His best friend Jonathan Kinsle glanced up from his week-old copy of The London Times.
 "I trust you're enjoying this debacle?"